 1st Degree Menacing: This is a class E felony punishable by up to 4 years in prison.

 2nd Degree Menacing: This is a class A misdemeanor punishable by up to 1 year in prison.

 3rd Degree Menacing: This is a class B misdemeanor punishable by up to 3 months in prison.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 You can click on the links below for more information about related crime laws in New York.

 As you can see from the definitions above, the crime of menacing involves the reasonableness of another person's fear of injury or death.
-This can be a contested issue in any criminal case and may ultimately resolved by the determination of a jury.
+This can be a contested issue in any criminal case and may ultimately be resolved by the determination of a jury.
 An experienced criminal defense attorney who understands how to persuade juries can make all the difference if you're facing charges under New York menacing laws.
-Reach out to an attorney near you today and receive a free initial case evaluation.

 Contact a qualified attorney.